-In the case of Foundation Stage children in order to avoid any unnecessary distress, a member of staff may assist the child, with a colleague in attendance, unless a parent / carer has requested otherwise or if the child is reluctant.
+In the case of Foundation Stage children in order to avoid any unnecessary distress, a member of staff may assist the child, unless a parent / carer has requested otherwise or if the child is reluctant.
 Parents / carers will be contacted as soon as it is practical to do so.
 Parents / Carers may be asked to ensure that their child has a spare set of clothing in school in case they need to change.
 Providing comfort or support to a child: